Mosca42/ArsMagicaReborn/README.md

-Ars Magica 2 - Reborn 1.10.2
+Ars Magica Reborn 1.11.2
 ========

-This is a reworked version of the Ars Magica 2 mod by Mithion.
+This is a reworked version of the Ars Magica 2 mod by Mosca42.